Antianginals are drugs used to treat angina. They’re classified by how they reduce myocardial oxygen demand and/or improve oxygen supply.

 Dipyridamole: Dipyridamole (Persantine) is a phosphodiesterase inhibitor used as an antianginal and antiplatelet agent.

-Antiarrhythmics are drugs used to prevent and treat irregular cardiac rhythms called arrhythmias, such as atrial fibrillation and ventricular tachycardia.
-Some of these drugs are also used as antihypertensives and antianginals.
-Depending on their mechanism of action, they are classified as follows -
+Antiarrhythmics are drugs used to prevent and treat irregular cardiac rhythms (arrhythmias), such as atrial fibrillation and ventricular tachycardia.
+Some antiarrhythmics are also used as antihypertensives and antianginals.
+They’re classified by mechanism of action as follows.

 Class I or Sodium channel blockers: This group includes flecainide (Tambocor), quinidine (Cardioquin, Cin-Quin, and Quinidex), and mexiletine (Mexitil).
 Adverse effects include worsening of arrhythmias, and cinchonism, which presents as nausea, tinnitus, and visual changes seen with quinidine and lupus-like syndrome with procainamide.